abilian/nephele-smo-fork/README.md

 6**Code Quality Improvements**: Static analysis (ruff, flake8, mypy, pyright...) and formatting (ruff, black, isort...) tools have been implemented to ensure consistent coding standards, and some minor issues and warnings have been resolved.

-7**Testing Additions**: We have added basic unit tests to validate functionality and improve the reliability of the codebase.
+7**Testing Additions**: We have added basic unit tests to validate functionality and as such start to improve the reliability of the codebase and the confidence in the future refactorings and enhancements.

 8**Documentation Updates**: Additional documentation (this README) has been included to clarify the usage and contribution guidelines for the project.